nupur-ya/AutodeskWebApp/README.md

     - Returns `200 OK` and driver object status code if the driver exists.
     - Returns `404 Not Found` status code if the driverID is not found in the database.
     - Returns `422 Unprocessable Entity` if the driverID is null or invalid.
-    - Returns `500` error is any exception occurs.
+    - Returns `500` error if any exception occurs.

       ![Add Driver](images/GetDriver.png)